QLS-MiCM/Data-Science-Learning-Resources/README.md

 # Data Science Learning Resources
 This is a list of resources for learning data science.
+It will be kept open-ended in order to update it with

 ## Content